 Cates Park Concert Series

-In the summer there are often live band performances on the weekends between around 4:00 until 7:00 pm on Saturdays between early July and mid-August.
-2019 dates and performers were the following:
+In the summer there are often live band performances on the weekends from around 4:00 pm until 7:00 pm on Saturdays between early July and mid-August

 - July 13, 2019 – Fear the Wolves, Highland Eyeway and Reed